Baggerboot/BaggyBot-2/README.md

    for commands (ideally this should be done for process arguments as well).
  - Improve user matching code.
 It should be less reluctant to try a NickServ match, and more conservative when determining whether a user matches another, already known user.
  - Better finetuning of permissions.
-Allow specifying multiple operators, and allow specifying permissions on a per-channel, per-command basis, overriding the default permissions for each command.
+Allow specifying multiple bot operators, and allow specifying permissions on a per-channel, per-command basis, overriding the default permissions for each command.
  - Additionally, create another permission level for channel operators, and give them access to a few more commands if it makes sense.